isolinear/eu4tagswitch/README.md

 # eu4tagswitch.py

-For tagswitching in *locally saved* ironman games in EU4 v1.13.x.
+For tagswitching in *locally saved* ironman games in EU4 v1.13.x and EU4 v1.17.1.
 This preserves ironman on the modified save even after changing to another country.
 Useful to switch to an opposing country and scout out your opposition.

-It reportedly preserves the ability to receive achievements as well after tag switching, but I have not tested this.
+It reportedly preserves the ability to receive achievements as well after tag switching, but I have not tested this in 1.17.1.

 ####Usage